-Today we will show you how to make a basic keto-friendly beef jerky from home.
+Today I will show you how to make a basic keto-friendly beef jerky from home.

-At first glance, this recipe might look complicated and something that only molecular gastronomy chefs could make but with a little hope from you and our support – it will turn into a great keto snack or side dish that can remain in your fridge for a while and will always come handy while cooking and decorating other ketogenic recipes.
+At first glance, this keto beef jerky recipe might look complicated and something that only molecular gastronomy chefs could make.
+But with a little hope from you and our support, it will turn into a great keto snack or side dish that can remain in your fridge for a while.
+It will always come in handy while cooking and decorating other ketogenic recipes.

-The key to this recipe is quality beef meat and of course, your patience when working with a dehydrator.
+The key to this sugar free beef jerky recipe is quality beef meat and, of course, your patience when working with a dehydrator.

-For about 4 hours, you should keep in check with those meat strips because some may dry faster than others.
-Plus, it depends on the type of meat, the result may be a little different every time.
+For about 4 hours, you should keep checking in with those meat strips because some may dry faster than others.
+Plus, depending on the type of meat, the result may be a little different every time.

-Our marinade with a base of vinegar, garlic, and paprika is the classy version and what’s most of Jerky from the store is marinated with.
+Our homemade jerky marinade with a base of vinegar, garlic, and paprika is the classic version.
+It’s what most jerky from the store is marinated with.

 Of course, you’re welcome to experiment with this marinade, changing propositions and adding new seasoning, to create a completely new marinade, or maybe you have your signature marinade that you use for summer BBQs.

-Looking for a good beef jerky dehydrator for this recipe?
+Looking for a good beef jerky dehydrator for this low carb beef jerky recipe?
 Try this Nesco Food Dehydrator!